* Front-runners’ tax cuts seen outweighing spending cuts

 * Gingrich, Santorum’s plans would add most to national debt

-* Paul’s plan could produce some cuts, Romney’s needs revising
+* Paul’s plan could produce some cuts, but not significant

 By David Lawder

-WASHINGTON, Feb 23 (Reuters) - The U.S. national debt will swell further under tax-cut plans floated by three of the top four Republican presidential candidates, according to an independent analysis of their fiscal policy proposals released on Thursday.
+WASHINGTON, Feb 23 (Reuters) - The U.S. national debt will continue to swell under the tax-cut plans floated by the top four Republican presidential candidates, according to an independent analysis of their fiscal policy proposals released on Thursday.

-Plans put forth by Newt Gingrich and Rick Santorum would pile up the largest increases in debt, while Mitt Romney’s initial plan, since revised with bigger proposed tax cuts, would increase it by a smaller amount over the next decade.
+Plans put forth by Newt Gingrich and Rick Santorum would pile up the largest increases in debt, while Mitt Romney’s would add a smaller amount of debt over the next decade compared with debt growth if tax policies implemented by former President George W. Bush are kept in place.

 “Are they making proposals that risk making the debt problem worse?” said Alice Rivlin, a former head of the Congressional Budget Office and Federal Reserve vice chairman who now serves on the group’s board.
 “On that score, all of these candidates fail.
 They all reduce the revenue that is available to the government over time.”

-The group offered three scenarios for each candidate’s proposals - the most optimistic gives them credit for all vague, non-specific spending cut percentage goals they have put forth.
-The most pessimistic excludes non-specific and politically doubtful proposals, while a middle scenario puts a dollar value on unspecified percentage goals for discretionary spending cuts.
+The group offered three scenarios for each candidate’s proposals - the most pessimistic gives them credit for all vague, non-specific spending cut percentage goals they have put forth.
+The most pessimistic excludes non-specific and politically unlikely proposals, while a middle scenario provides credit for some of these proposals for discretionary spending cuts.

 The group said the middle path for Gingrich would add $7 trillion to the national debt by 2021 versus the baseline, largely because he has proposed deep tax cuts for individuals and corporations, including an alternative 15 percent “flat tax.”